tusharkhan/Task-Management/README.md

 - You have installed the latest version of PHP.
 - You have installed the latest version of Composer.
 - You have installed the latest version of MySQL.
+- Need mail configuration for verify account and reset password.

 ## Installation
 For the installation of the application, follow the steps below: